What is a fever?

 Your body will create a fever for a variety of issues.
 Some of the most common issues include:

-This is the most common cause for a fever.
+- This is the most common cause of a fever.
 Your body will raise your temperature to fight off bacteria or viruses in your body.
 This includes colds, flu, gastroenteritis, or ear, skin, throat, or bladder infections.

-These disorders include hyperthyroidism that can elevate your body temperature.
+- These disorders include hyperthyroidism which can elevate your body temperature.

-Some types of cancer will include a fever depending on the medication you are taking or symptoms you experience.
+- Some types of cancer will include a fever depending on the medication you are taking or the symptoms you experience.

 When to see the doctor for fever